Drivers Interface

 Parameters:

-params: SaveParams- Required parameters objectpath: string- Full file path where content should be saved (including storage prefix, e.g.,'local://documents/file.txt')content: string- The content to save (as string, may contain binary data encoded)
+params: SaveParams- Required parameters objectpath: string- Full file path where content should be saved (including storage prefix, e.g.,'local://documents/file.txt')content: string- The content to save (as string, may contain binary data encoded)signal?: AbortSignal- Optional cancellation signal.
+See Cancellation.

 Returns: Promise<string> - Promise resolving to the saved file path